 Soy Many Questions

 One of the most controversial plant foods, soy has been hailed as a health food and demonized as a contributor to many diseases.
 Some studies suggest that consuming soy-based foods can prevent cancer, offer cardiovascular benefits, and enhance weight loss, while others suggest soy may be linked to the growth of cancer cells.
 Soy is also a common food allergy.
 “Soy” what should one do?
-Sun Basket dietitian Kaley Todd dives into the research to help you make sense of this hotly debated topic.
+Sun Basket's team of dietitians dive into the research to help you make sense of this hotly debated topic.

 One of the few plant foods with all the amino acids your body needs to make protein, soy also provides fiber, and can be a good source of calcium.
 Soy foods contain several key nutrients and phytochemicals known to fight cancer and have been found to lower risk of coronary heart disease.